diksown/gado/README.md

 Type `gado --help` for more info.

 ### Requirements
-You need GCC 9, Python3 and pip in order to install gado.
+You need gcc 9, python3 and pip in order to install gado.

 ### Installing
 ```